workroomprds/testlab_hugo/content/post/help.md

 +++

 Yes, you can.

 # Get Involved
 We need people to organise, to set up, to greet and involve participants.
 Contact anyone on the list who is running an event soon.
-Or get in touch with James or Bart and we'll keep youn in mind.
+Or get in touch with James or Bart and we'll keep you in mind.

 # We'll test your Software